Rangers can cope without Morelos - Van Bronckhorst

 Team news

-In addition to losing top scorer Morelos for the rest of the season, Rangers remain without Romania international Ianis Hagi, who also underwent surgery earlier this season.
+In addition to losing Morelos for the rest of the season, Rangers remain without Romania playmaker Ianis Hagi, who also underwent surgery earlier this season.

 Fellow midfielder Alex Lowry is also not available for the Europa League tie.